 Greenwell was also commissioned by the University of Hertfordshire to construct a survey tool for the NACUE National Student & Graduate Enterprise Incubation Survey 2011.

 Commissioned by the DTI and Regional Development Agencies in 2003 to produce the first UK national strategy for women’s enterprise and a well-regarded range of training materials, best practice reports and quality standards to support better services.
 This contributed to a disproportionate increase in the number of women starting businesses in the UK.

 Co- author of new economics foundation publication: ‘Who Benefits?
 The Difficulties for Women in Making the Transition from Unemployment to Self-Employment’ 2003 (won best paper at ISBE 2003).
 Also ‘Bridging the Enterprise Gap’ (on behalf of SBS Phoenix Fund, 2004) and ‘Give Women the Credit’, in Gender & Development, Volume 5, Issue 3 November 1997.
 In 2011 we wrote a chapter in the Labour’s Business report ‘Jobs for the Girls: Time for a Progressive Women’s Enterprise Strategy.’

-Inclusive business support
+Inclusive entrepreneurship and business support